dan1t0/OfelIA/README.md

 - **Completely offline operation:** No internet connection required, preserving user data privacy.
 - **Support for multiple language models:** Supports all models that Ollama supports, such as llama3:latest and phi3:latest.
 - **Flexible configuration:** Parameters like temperature, tokens, and specific prompts are managed via a JSON configuration file.
+- **Support output in MarkDown:** When the output is in MarkDown, OfelIA renders it.

 ### Requirements
 - macOS